PACKY agents can be deployed anywhere, ask for a demo todayContact Us

 Having our dedicated hardware agent means you have some guarantee that the data is accurate, and that other processes installed on the hardware won’t interfere.
 It also makes deployment - and redeployment - a whole lot easier.
 It’s great to be able to ship a tiny box and instruct someone to connect it to the network.

-As well as our hardware based agents, you do have the option to roll-your-own with our preconfigured install scripts.
+As well as our hardware based agents, you do have the option to roll-your-own with our preconfigured docker containers.
 If you know how to copy and paste, then you are well on your way to installing your own PACKY agent.
-PACKY runs on most variants of Linux, but is supported on the following Operating Systems:
+PACKY agents will run just about anywhere, but is supported on the following Operating Systems: